Populating data for Lens Datatable

 📡 Writing an API for Lens DataTable

-To enable the Lens DataTable to fetch and render data correctly, you need to implement a _read
+To enable the Lens DataTable to fetch and render data correctly, you need to implement a _read API endpoint for your data resource.
+Below are the required guidelines and response structure.

 ✅ Endpoint Format